 Drug and alcohol Detox

-If you or your loved one is suffering from an addiction it is imperative they get the help they need and deserve right away.
-Sadly, only 10% of those struggling with drug and alcohol addiction will get treatment.
-Here at The Orchard on the Brazos, it is our goal to see that number soar in coming years.
-We are committed to this goal and strive to be a place where recovery is not just a hope and dream, but a reality.
+Addiction is a serious disorder that causes someone to habitually use substances that have detrimental consequences on their life.
+Approximately 20 million Americans struggle with drug and alcohol addiction, and as that number climbs each year, so does the death rate.
+If you or someone you love is suffering from an addiction, it is imperative they receive the help they need and deserve right away.
+Sadly, only 10% of those struggling with drug and alcohol addiction will receive treatment.
+The Orchard on the Brazos is committed to seeing that number soar in the coming years as we strive to be a place where recovery is not just a hope and dream but a reality.

 Detoxing can be a frightening prospect to many alcoholics and addicts.
 Years of consistent alcohol or drug use create a vicious cycle in which their body depends on those substances to feel “normal”.
 Detoxing is necessary in ridding the body of these toxic substances and provides a starting point for the alcoholic or addict to begin their road to recovery.
 Fear of detoxing from drugs and alcohol should never deter one from seeking treatment.
 At The Orchard on the Brazos, we make detoxing from drugs and alcohol as comfortable as possible by focusing on each resident’s unique needs.
 Trained to safely manage withdrawal symptoms, our highly skilled medical team will work alongside you or your loved one each step of the way.